GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/2b3d8574-5efe-4b2e-a501-81c09d8a6d4d)

 Now that we know the `tag` and `class` names, we can insert them as arguments into the `findAll()` function.
-We can fecth the values as a whole, as an interval or individually, this is:
+We can fecth the values as a whole list - whose type is `bs4.ResultSet`- , as an interval, or even individually.
+This is to code:

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/a8cde13e-987e-4231-bde1-6fa0cc1bdfc9)